 Offers of Admission

-Basic Requirements for Admission
+Basic requirements for admission

-All conditional offers are contingent on the completion of all high school diploma requirements, including a minimum final admission average of 80%.
+All conditional offers of admission are contingent on the completion of all high school diploma requirements, including a minimum final admission average of 80%.
 Some programs may specify other conditions, including higher final admission averages.

 Basic requirements: At least six 4U/M courses, including all required courses, as specified for each program.
 EAE4U will be treated as equivalent to ENG4U.

-Residence and scholarship information accompany the offers of admission; scholarship decisions are made in May.
+Scholarship and bursary decisions are made in May.

-If a program is available in both co-op and regular and you are not admitted to the co-op program, you will be automatically considered for either the corresponding regular program or another related program, provided places are available.
+If a program is available in both co-op and regular systems of study and you are not admitted to the co-op version, you will be automatically considered for either the corresponding regular program or another related program, provided places are available.
 In some programs, limited admission to co-op is also available in second year.